Anesthesia and Perioperative Care

 - Xiaobing Yu, M.D.

-This course in pain management allows students to participate in the assessment and treatment of patients with chronic pain in an outpatient setting.
-Morning lectures, journal clubs and multidisciplinary treatment plan meetings comprise the didactic portion, while outpatient pain management evaluations and interventional procedures with faculty, fellows and residents provide the clinical portion.
+This course in pain management allows students to participate in the assessment and treatment of patients with complex chronic pain or cancer pain in both inpatient and outpatient settings.
+Morning lectures, journal clubs and multidisciplinary treatment plan meetings comprise the didactic portion, while pain management evaluations and interventional procedures with faculty, fellows and residents provide the clinical portion.

 Chronic musculoskeletal low back pain, neck pain, and joint pain; chronic neuropathic pain, such as radiculopathies, neuropathies, and complex regional pain syndromes; chronic headache; cancer pain.